johnnovak/johnnovak.site/blog/content/posts/gaming-on-the-amiga-2/index.md

   coded properly, it just won't use it so there's no harm.

-  If you get any weird behaviour (e.g., black screen with nothing happening, the game keeps rebooting or it crashes shortly after loading, corrupted graphics, weird noises in the audio, etc.), then it probably cannot handle the memory expansions.
+  If you get any weird behaviour (e.g., black screen with nothing happening, the game keeps rebooting or it crashes shortly after loading, you get corrupted graphics or weird noises in the audio, etc.), then it probably cannot handle the memory expansions.
 Time to try the next config!

 A500 Floppy, 1 MB

 : This config will get 99% of OCS games working.
-Start with Kickstart 1.3, and if you're still getting problems, try Kickstart 1.2.
+Start with Kickstart 1.3, and if getting problems, downgrade to Kickstart 1.2.
 If still no cigar, it's time to move on to the next config to ditch all memory expansions.

 A500 Floppy